nodejs/http2/doc/api/http2.md

 });
 ```

-*Note*: User code will typically not listen for this event directly, and would
+On the server side, user code will typically not listen for this event directly,
-instead register a handler for the `'stream'` event emitted by the `net.Server`
+and would instead register a handler for the `'stream'` event emitted by the
-or `tls.Server` instances returned by `http2.createServer()` and
+`net.Server` or `tls.Server` instances returned by `http2.createServer()` and
 `http2.createSecureServer()`, respectively, as in the example below:

 ```js